Supermilk

-Supermilk is an indie rock band from London, England.
-Originally the solo recording project of former Doe drummer/vocalist Jake Popyura, Supermilk has been releasing music since 2017 with a full band incarnation active since 2020.
+Supermilk is an indie rock band and music project from London, England.
+Originally the solo recording endeavour of Jake Popyura, Supermilk has been releasing music since 2017 with a full band incarnation active since 2022.

 History

 Supermilk released its first EP Hello?
 Yes this is Supermilk... in 2017 via Keroleen Records.
 A second EP, Rare Delusions, followed in 2019.

-After the dissolution of Popyura's long term band Doe, Supermilk announced the release of its debut album along with a live band featuring members of Personal Best, Colour Me Wednesday and Cheerbleederz.
-Several shows were scheduled but later cancelled due to the global coronavirus pandemic.
-The album, Death Is the Best Thing for You Now, was released on March 27th 2020.
+Shortly after the dissolution of Popyura's band Doe, Supermilk announced the release of its debut album.
+Several live shows were scheduled but later cancelled due to the global coronavirus pandemic.
+Death Is the Best Thing for You Now was released on 27 March 2020.

 Unable to perform live due to the UK's COVID-19 restrictions, Popyura spent much of 2020 writing the project's second full-length album.
-Recorded in December the same year with producer Rich Mandell of Happy Accidents, Four by Three was released via Specialist Subject Records on July 2nd 2021.
+Recorded in December the same year with producer Rich Mandell of Me Rex, Four by Three was released via Specialist Subject Records on 2 July 2021.
 The album was placed at number 2 in Good Morning America's 50 Best Albums of 2021.

-Supermilk finally began performing live in 2022 and in April embarked on a UK tour with Nervus.
-A live album, Live from Rad Apples, is due for release on July 15th 2022 via Specialist Subject Records.
+Supermilk started performing live in 2022, with Popyura joined by Sophie MacKenzie (Cheerbleederz), Em Foster (Nervus) and Jay Cavalier (Personal Best).
+A live album, Live from Rad Apples, was released on 15 July 2022 via Specialist Subject Records.

+The band released the double single Jessica's Army/Ribcage in May 2023—the first Supermilk release to feature musicians other than Popyura—and were support for the UK leg of Algernon Cadwallader's European tour in June.
+MacKenzie left the group in November, with Charlie Jamison joining on guitar.

+In January 2024 Popyura disclosed his diagnosis of amyotrophic lateral sclerosis, a rare and terminal neurodegenerative disorder, via the band's Instagram account and in an interview with Kerrang!.
+Following shows with Speedy Ortiz and Cheekface, Supermilk announced the project's third LP, High Precision Ghosts, and shared the album's lead single Sweat.